-Water softeners, limescale removing and water softening are now part of everyday life.
-Over half of the country has hard water (and in some cases very hard water) and the effect this has on appliances such as boilers, washing machines, kettles and dishwashers is very expensive.
-The remedy for this problem is not sometimes a simple one!
+Water softeners and conditioners, limescale removing and water filtering are now part of everyday life.
+Over half of the UK has hard water (and in some cases very hard water) and the effect this has on appliances such as boilers, washing machines, kettles and dishwashers can be very expensive and potentially fatal.

-Measurements of limescale thickness on heating elements against the reduced effectiveness of those elements are quite dramatic.
+As you can see in the image below the thickness of limescale on heating elements against the reduced effectiveness of those elements is dramatic.

 Not only are your energy bills likely to rise but to expect appliances to do 20% more work to produce the same result means, without resolving the hard water issue, they are likely to fail 5 times more quickly.

 So, what’s the answer to this issue?
 Well essentially it means treating the incoming water to either reduce or totally remove any mineral deposits and stop any problems at the source.
 The effectively means installing a water softener or water conditioner.

 Although many infer that water softners and water conditioners are essentially the same thing in fact their not and each operates in a slightly different way to reduce mineral deposits and limescale buildup.

 Before we get into the different types of water conditioner and softener we need to establish exactly what each type is and how they work.

 A water conditioner does not in any way change the actual water that passes through it.
 Essentially the hardness is not removed from the water, once treated the water is still classed as hard water.

 What a water conditioner does is through the use of magnetism, electrolysis or an electrical charge, it reduces the rate at which the mineral particles escape and settle on their surroundings.

 Water softeners work in a slightly different way as they operate through ion exchange.
 In simple terms this means that the mineral deposits that cause hard water are removed and substituted with a different substance, in this case sodium chloride (salt).